cancerberoSgx/bitmap/README.md

 ## TODO

+- [ ] browser example. load png from url, draw/transform and render it back again as img.
 - [ ] fix haxe cookbook "macro combine structures" to support haxe 4 (Use ObjectField)
 - [ ] check https://github.com/martamius/Exif.hx and see if with format.jpg read/write jpg could be supported
 - [ ] export the library to other target's library by @:exposing public API( so non haxe users can also use it)